Core components#

 - Returns:

-aligned supercell configuration as well as rotation matrix (3x3 array) and translation vector (3x1 array) that relate the input to the aligned supercell configuration.
+array) that relate the input to the aligned supercell configuration.

-- hiphive.core.structure_alignment.are_nonpaired_configurations_equal(atoms1, atoms2)[source]
+- hiphive.core.structure_alignment.are_nonpaired_configurations_equal(atoms1, atoms2)[source]#

 Checks whether two configurations are identical.
 To be considered equal the structures must have the same cell metric, elemental occupation, scaled positions (modulo one), and periodic boundary conditions.